 Color by numbers—no problem, thanks to Albert H. Munsell, who pioneered methods for color comparison.

 Svante Arrhenius was one of the founders of modern physical chemistry.
 His later cosmological work, especially on panspermia, pushed him beyond the scientific limits of many of his colleagues.

-Georgina Ferry paints a personal portrait of the Nobel Prize–winning crystallographer.
+A personal portrait of the Nobel Prize–winning crystallographer.

 Working his way up from humble beginnings, Humphry Davy took England by storm, traveling among the scientific and literary elite while dazzling the public with his groundbreaking experiments.

 With the curiosity of a scientist and the personal motivation of having lost family members to cancer and bacterial infection, Elion fulfilled a vital role in the fight against disease.